Abdur Rahman Biswas

 Abdur Rahman Biswas (1 September 1926 – 3 November 2017) was a Bangladeshi politician.
 He was the President of Bangladesh from 1991 to 1996.
-Biswas represented Pakistan at the United Nations General Assembly prior to the independence of Bangladesh.
+Biswas represented Pakistan at the United Nations General Assembly, prior to the independence of Bangladesh.

 Early life and education

 Biswas was born in Shaistabad village, Barisal District.
 He was educated at the University of Dhaka, where he received BA with honours and an MA in history and a degree in law.
 His subsequent public service included chairing a local cooperative bank and sponsoring educational initiatives.
 He joined the legal profession in the 1950s.
 He was elected president of the Barisal Bar Association twice in the 1970s and worked as a Supreme Court lawyer.

-Political career
+Career

 Biswas started his political career when he joined the Muslim League during Ayub Khan's regime.
 He was elected as a representative to the East Pakistan Legislative Assembly in 1962 and 1965.
 In 1967, he represented Pakistan at the UN General Assembly.
 He became chairman of Barisal Municipality in 1977.
 He became a member of parliament in the 1979 Bangladeshi general election.
 He served as minister of textiles and jute under the cabinet of President Ziaur Rahman, and later as health minister under President Abdus Sattar.
 He served as a vice-chairman of the Bangladesh Nationalist Party.
 He elected as a member of parliament in the 1991 election and soon after got selected as the Speaker of the Parliament.
 He became Bangladesh's 16th president on 10 September the same year.